amnahkhatun/frontend-prep-cheatsheet/README.md

 - To run the useEffect on first render and on every update, no need to pass 2nd argument.
 - To call the method only when something changes, pass the second argument.
+- to call the method only at first render pass []
 - To mimic componentWillUnmount, useEffect may return a function that cleans up after it.
 - We can have mutiple effects in the same component.